laura-dumitru/sidebar/README.md

 git clone https://github.com/laura-dumitru/sidebar.git
 ```

+## Current issues

+Double tapping on the up and down arrows will zoom in on the page.
+When flicking through the gallery try not to double tap the arrows.

 Since this is an example project I would encourage you to clone and rename it so that you can use it for your own purposes.